 In the above verses we see that the purpose of John is two-fold.
 Firstly, it was written that we would believe.
 Secondly, it was written that our life would be changed through Christ.
 These are the central themes of the book.

-John chose seven specific miracles to record (turning water to water 2:1-11, healing the royal official’s son 4:46-54, healing the invalid at Bethesda 5:1-9, the feeding of the 5,000 6:1-14, walking on the sea 6:15-21, sight restored 9:1-41, raising of Lazarus 11:1-44), six of which are unique to the book of John.
+John chose seven specific miracles to record (turning water to wine 2:1-11, healing the royal official’s son 4:46-54, healing the invalid at Bethesda 5:1-9, the feeding of the 5,000 6:1-14, walking on the sea 6:15-21, sight restored 9:1-41, raising of Lazarus 11:1-44), six of which are unique to the book of John.
 These miracles are also meant to show that Jesus is the Messiah, not merely to heal or acts of mercy.
 John chose to include them specifically in order that people would believe Jesus is the Christ.
 He also includes statements of Jesus attached specifically to many of these miracles.
 For example that Jesus is the Bread of Life, the Light of the World, and the Resurrection and the Life.
 Other statements include the Way, the Truth and the Life, the Vine, the Good Shepherd, and the Door of the sheep.
 Therefore John’s purpose is not to write a biography of the life of Christ.
 It is to show the world that He is the Messiah so that the ones reading his book would believe.

 The other three gospel are called the “synoptic” gospel because they are written in similar structure and record most of the same information.
 John is the exception.
 Over 90% of the material found in the book of John is unique!
 Some have used this fact to try to discredit John.
 However, even John said that the volume of information to select from was so great that if he wrote down all of it the world couldn’t hold all of the books.
 John 21:25, “And there are also many other things that Jesus did, which, if they were written one by one, I suppose not even the world itself could contain the books that would be written.”
 Again, John’s purpose was not exactly the same as the other writers.
 Luke wanted to give an orderly account (much like a biography) to Theophillus.
 Matthew wanted to show that Jesus was the fulfillment of the Old Testament predictions regarding the Messiah.
 John also seems to be the most theological and profound thinker of the disciples.
 He tends to record more of Jesus’ private than public teaching and attempts to make it more clear who Jesus is as a person.
 While the common person can read and understand the Gospel of John, a scholar can study it for years and never fully master all the implications and nuances.